A Village With No Name

 “I’m guessing by the empty cell you caught none of them?”

 Gideon followed his fixedly stare.
-“Mary Loo?” he guessed, and Watkins nodded in agreement.
+“Mary Loo?” he offered, and Watkins nodded.

 “She’s across the street in the doctor’s rooms,” he said.
 “A nice quiet, young lady.
 She keeps account of her father’s business from an office above the saloon.
 She’s nothing like her pa or brother.
 Scott works out at the ranch, but comes to the village to help her with the bar, especially on weekends.”

 “Michael tells me she got shot in the chest?”

 “Yes,” Watkins muttered softly.
 When he turned back to look at Gideon, he puffed out a long woeful sigh before he went on.
 “A high shot between the heart and shoulder.
 A little lower, and we’d be burying her tomorrow.”